fleusantos/Custom-Video-Call-Proj/README.md

-# PyPhone
+# Custom Call Wind
-Python Based VoIP GUI Calling App
+ Based VoIP GUI Calling App

-## What is PyPhone?
+## What is this?

-PyPhone is a fully Open Sourced Python Based GUI VoIP Calling App which enables Calling over the Internet Free of cost.
+This is a fully Open Sourced Python Based GUI VoIP Calling App which enables Calling over the Internet Free of cost.
 PyPhone currently uses ngrok for port forwarding enabling call from anywhere around the world, with minor changes can be used as an off-grid Calling Service within LAN.
 It uses PyQt5 for its GUI.

 <a title="Open Source Initiative official SVG, Public domain, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Opensource.svg"><img width="64" alt="Opensource" src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/42/Opensource.svg/64px-Opensource.svg.png"></a>